 Femfatales Workplan 2017-2021

 Celebrate, Advocate, Inspire, Empower.
-Held annually on 9 March
+National Day of Women Living with HIV is held annually on 9 March

 Breastfeeding & HIV